gatsbyjs/gatsby/docs/docs/reference/graphql-data-layer/schema-customization.md

           resolve: async (source, args, context, info) => {
             // If you were linking by ID, you could use `getNodeById` to
             // find the correct author:
+            //
             // return context.nodeModel.getNodeById({
             //   id: source.author,
             //   type: "AuthorJson",
             // })
+            //
             // But since the example is using the author email as foreign key,
-            // you can use `nodeModel.findOne` to find the linked author node: return await context.nodeModel.findOne({
+            // you can use `nodeModel.findOne` to find the linked author node.
+            // Note: Instead of getting all nodes and then using Array.prototype.find()
+            // Use nodeModel.findOne instead where possible!
+            return await context.nodeModel.findOne({
               type: "AuthorJson",
               query: {